-All Idaho attorneys are required to hold property of clients or third persons in a trust account that has been specifically designed for this purpose.
+All Idaho attorneys are required to hold the property of clients or third persons in a trust account that has been specifically designed for this purpose.
 (I.R.P.C.
 1.15)

 I.B.C.R.
 302 provides that attorney trust accounts may only be kept in financial institutions that have agreed to automatically provide the Idaho State Bar with notification of any trust account overdraft.
 (I.B.C.R.
 302)